andreofner/andreofner.github.io/_posts/2010-01-07-Shared_Autonomy_Active_Inference.md

-## Shared Reinforcement learning and Free Energy Minimisation in Human-Machine Ensembles
+## Reinforcement learning with Human-Machine Ensemble Active Inference

-## Reverse engineering human preferences with top-down attention
+## Reverse inference of human preferences with top-down prediction
 ### Habitualisation of human and machine behavior
 ### Reconstructing human priors and preferences (goals)